niyatisingal/rag-nsingal/docs/summarization.md

 ## 2. Retrieving Document Summaries

 Once a document has been ingested with summarization enabled, you can retrieve its summary using the `GET /summary` endpoint.
+The endpoint provides real-time status tracking with chunk-level progress information.

 ### Endpoint